sheetal-a-j/design_patterns/design_pattern.md

 According to GoF, the intent of this pattern is to,
 >Separate the construction of a complex object from its representation so that the same construction processes can create different representations.

-**Key points :**
+**Key points:**
 * Builder pattern is a part of Creational  Pattern as it is helpfull in building the objects step by step.
-* When we are creating the object of a particular class using the constructor, we have to remember all the parameters and its right sequence.
+* When we are creating the object of a particular class using the constructor, we have to remember all the parameters and it's right sequence.
 It will be problem when there are so many parameters and when we dont want to set all the parameter at the same time.
 At that time Builder pattern is used.
-* Here we will use setter for each parameter, where we are proving the object as input and getting the same object as output after setting the value.
+* Here, we will use setter for each parameter, where we are proving the object as input and getting the same object as output after setting the value.
 * Final step will return the object by using GetProduct method.
 * The process of constructing an object should be generic so that it can be used to create different representations of the same object.